MarkLaVenia/rockr/README.md

 ### Aggregation

-To remedy instances where a given band appears more than once in a given year
+To remedy instances where a given band appeared more than once in a given year

   - we use the `group_by()` and `summarise_at()` commands to sum percentages or vote counts for each band per year.
-  - This occured in the 1970 final poll, where Blask Sabbath had two albums that year;
+  - This occured in the 1970 final poll, where Black Sabbath had two albums that year;
       - other scenarios for this occur when analyzing bonus, qualifying, and final polls jointly.